zoso10/double_take/README.md

     $ bundle double_take clean --force

+### Supported Versions
+This plugin is intended to be used with `bundler` versions 1.17.x to 2.1.x.
+The test suite is run against 1.17.x, 2.0.x, and 2.1.x in CI.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+### Testing Versions
+To run the test suite against a specific version of bundler you can use the `TEST_BUNDLER_VERSION` environment variable.
+It supports full versions ie. `1.17.3` or abbreviated minor level versions ie. `2.0` and will choose the latest patch version.
+If a version is not specified the default bundler version will be used.
+This can all be verified with output that is printed before the spec suite runs.

+Because of the backward incompatibilities between versions 1.x and 2.x you will have to run `bundle update --bundler` to properly test for 2.x versions.
+Please do not commit the changed `Gemfile.lock` if you are contributing code.

 ## Contributing